gigalixir/gigalixir-cli/docs/source/main.rst

 How to Launch a Remote Observer
 ===============================

+To connect a remote observer, you need to be using Distillery.
+See :ref:`mix vs distillery`.

 In order to run a remote observer, you need to set up your SSH keys.
 It could take up to a minute for the SSH keys to update in your containers.

 .. code-block:: bash